Master-Alcy/MyLearningSpot/Preparations/Docs/LeetCode_Diary.md

   * Same Idea as 435, except for boundary condition
   * Taking care of end points is enough
 * **406 - Queue Reconstruction by Height - Medium**
+  * Use list to insert shorter guys which can't be seen by taller guys
+  * Sort first with height and k